 CASE STUDY: DEPARTMENT OF DEFENSE

-Stevens/Howe School faculty collaborated with faculty in our School of Systems and Enterprises to develop and deliver customized leadership training for technical professionals in the Department of Defense’s vast acquisition organization, which procures military systems and resources.
+Faculty from Stevens and the Howe School of Technology Management collaborated with faculty in our School of Systems and Enterprises to develop and deliver customized leadership training for technical professionals in the Department of Defense’s vast acquisition organization, which procures military systems and resources.
 The training we developed focused on ways to apply leadership skills to three areas: technical work, business and program leadership, and broader enterprise leadership.

 CASE STUDY: OIL AND GAS

-Stevens/Howe faculty members worked with leaders of the information systems organization at a major publishing company to develop and deliver a series of personal and organizational leadership training modules.
+Stevens/Howe School of Technology Management faculty worked with leaders of the information systems organization at a major publishing company to develop and deliver a series of personal and organizational leadership training modules.
 These modules, delivered over roughly an 18-month period, were incorporated into a broader development initiative that the company established for high potential employees.
 Since 2009 two cohorts have gone through the program.

-Stevens/Howe faculty created an eight-module leadership development program for over 175 front-line managers from all departments in a major New Jersey hospital.
+CASE STUDY: HEALTHCARE Stevens/Howe School of Technology Management faculty created an eight-module leadership development program for over 175 front-line managers from all departments in a major New Jersey hospital.
 This program was tailored to reflect key aspects of the hospital's new strategic plan and incorporated the senior leaders' views on organization change and delivering superior service.
 In eight months, participants extended their skills in coaching, building teams, empowering and delegating, resolving conflicts, and leading change.